 As part of Apple’s ITP 2.2 changes, 1st party (1p) cookies in Safari set by Control Tag will expire after 1 day.
 If you do not revisit a site within 1 day to keep your cookie refreshed, the cookie will expire and you will get a new identifier the next time you visit the site.
 This will negatively impact our ability to track users.

 This quote addresses the problem of cross-site tracking- using cookies in order to track users between different domains.
 Facebook has this problem because its tracking method is based on Cross-site tracking, starting to track from Facebook platform to the advertiser's website.

 If the user doesn't revisit the website within 24 hours, the FB cookie is deleted.

 AnyTrack is not affected by Cross-site tracking limitation

 Since we store the data on our servers, this ITP block is not affecting our customers tracking.
 The Facebook cookie ID and Click ID might be deleted on the user’s browser but it exists on our server and on facebook’s servers for future matching.

 So how does AnyTrack attribute the conversions in-house before sending the data forward?

-AnyTrack tag is not added on the advertiser’s website so it is not identified as a cross-site tracking pixel, and therefore it does not have the limitations that cross-site tracking has, AnyTrack cookie does not remove from the user’s browser within 24 hours.
+AnyTrack tag is not added on the advertiser’s website so it is not identified as a cross-site tracking pixel, and therefore it does not have the limitations that other cross-site tracking might have and therefore the AnyTrack cookie isn't removed from the user's browser.